pvillacorta/KomaMotionExperiments/mrm/2.3b_JEMRIS_PC/fortin_phantom/README.md

 ## Overview of Files

-- **`.dat` files**: These are spin trajectory files downloaded automatically from [Zenodo](https://zenodo.org/records/15591102).
+- **`.dat` files**: These are spin trajectory files provided by Alexandre Fortin and downloaded automatically from [Zenodo](https://zenodo.org/records/15591102).
 They are formatted for use with JEMRIS.
 - **`generate_jemris_phantom.jl`**: A Julia script that generates the `.h5` file representing the JEMRIS phantom.
 - **`jemris_flow_phantom_to_koma.jl`**: A Julia script that converts the spin trajectories and JEMRIS phantom into a format compatible with KomaMRI.